mirrorcult/tf2-discord/README.md

 ### Linux

-Prerequisites: `python3.7+`, `pyinstaller` (you can get this using `pip install pyinstaller`
+Prerequisites: `python3.7+`, `pyinstaller` (you can get this using `pip install pyinstaller`)

 - Clone this repository somewhere, and `cd` into it.
 - `cd` into the `dist` directory, and run `./build_linux.sh`
 - If your prereqs are set up correctly, after a minute or two a directory called `linux` should appear, containing every file you need to run `tf2-discord`.
-- From here, you can install it yourself by following the installation directions above.
+- From here, you can install it yourself by following the installation directions above, but for the `linux` directory you created.

 ### Windows